Cozmopolit/MIDIFlux/Documentation/ActionTypes/KeyboardMapping.md

 - Compatible with international keyboard layouts

 ### State Management
-- Keyboard key states are tracked in the unified state system
+- Keyboard key states are tracked in the state system
 - Internal state keys use format `*Key{VirtualKeyCode}` (e.g., `*Key65` for A key)
 - Key states are automatically cleared when profiles change
 - Prevents stuck keys through automatic state cleanup